 Although I’ve gained a new respect for romance novels – which you can read about here - I’m more than a little frustrated that my former assistant put “romance” all over my META data and keywords.

-Anybody who stumbles across my work and mistakenly buys it is going to be really pissed off when they encounter a predatory seductress who’d rather eat the hearts of her conquests than accept a happily-ever-after ending.
+Anybody who stumbles across my work and mistakenly buys it is going to be really pissed off when they encounter a predatory seductress who’d rather eat the hearts of her conquests than live happily-ever-after.

-So what are the differences between them?
-These are broad generalizations, but I’ve come up with a few reasons why love stories command respect and romance tends to inspire derision.
+There are broad generalizations, but I’ve come up with a few reasons why love stories command my respect and I struggle with romance.

-For film, “A Star is Born” is definitely a love story, and so beloved it has been remade over and over again and still makes an impact.
+For film, “A Star is Born” is definitely a love story, and so beloved it has been remade over and over again, yet still makes an impact.
+And it ends sadly.

 Since I don’t read romance novels, I don’t know who the latest prolific romance novelist is after Danielle Steele and Nora Roberts, but I do know both of those women made a fortune off their genres.
-There are too many rom-coms to list.
+In movies, there are too many rom-coms to list.

 A love story can be set within an ordinary life, or an extraordinary circumstance in an ordinary life; whereas romance tends to be set in exotic times and places.

-In the “Bridges of Madison County,” Francesca stayed with her husband rather than leaving for a sexy photographer.
+In the “Bridges of Madison County,” Francesca stayed with her husband rather than leaving him for a sexy photographer/soulmate.